ccnmtl/econplayground/README.md

 EconPractice is developed and maintained as an open source tool called EconPlayground.
 Our source code is released with the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt) license.

 ## Development server
 To run EconPractice in development mode, run `make runserver` after cloning this repo.
-This requires a working [PostgreSQL](https://www.postgresql.org/) connection.
+This requires Python and a working [PostgreSQL](https://www.postgresql.org/) connection.
+You will also need [NodeJS](https://nodejs.org/en) to build the javascript, via `npm run build`.

 You can also run EconPractice in [Docker](https://www.docker.com/) with [Docker Compose](https://docs.docker.com/compose/) to avoid installing dependencies such as Python and PostgreSQL:
 ```